All About Crossed Eyes and Lazy Eye

 Strabismus (Crossed Eyes)

 The bottom line is that having crossed eyes doesn’t always mean they look crossed.
-In fact, some technically crossed eyes drift in completely different directions.
+In fact, some crossed eyes drift in completely different directions.
 One could be pointed up while the other one points down.

 Symptoms and Causes